Chapter 1 rOpenSci & Our Community

 Staff are R users, developers, research software engineers, community builders, and an office jedi: Karthik Ram, Scott Chamberlain, Jeroen Ooms, Stefanie Butland, Maëlle Salmon, Mark Padgham, Steffi LaZerte, and Stacey Dorton.

-Software peer review Editors Brooke Anderson, Anna Krystalli, Karthik Ram, Noam Ross, Maëlle Salmon, and Melina Vidoni volunteer their time.
+Software peer review Editors Noam Ross, Karthik Ram, Maëlle Salmon, Anna Krystalli, Melina Vidoni, Brooke Anderson, Mauro Lepore, Laura DeCicco, and Julia Gustavsen volunteer their time.
 Scott Chamberlain and Lincoln Mullen are Editor alumni.
-Read posts introducing Brooke Anderson and Melina Vidoni, and Anna Krystalli and Lincoln Mullen.
+Read posts introducing Laura DeCicco, Julia Gustavsen, Mauro Lepore, Brooke Anderson and Melina Vidoni, and Anna Krystalli and Lincoln Mullen.
 We occasionally recruit guest editors for some package reviews.

 Get to know some of the more experienced folks in our community by reading the .Rprofile series of posts for which Kelly O’Briant interviewed Mara Averick, Jenny Bryan, Julia Stewart Lowndes (with assistance from Sean Kross), Karthik Ram, Noam Ross, Julia Silge, and David Smith.